-Section A: Application details
+Section A - Application details

-1: Applicants
+1. Applicants

 - Please provide the name and contact details for each participant on the project.
 The project should be led by one lead applicant who will be the prospective Fellow/PI and supported by a named Supervisor and other Collaborators (participants contributing to the project but without an involved role) - Pancreatic Cancer UK's Fellowship Panel will look at the track record of the lead applicant and supporting team, and we therefore require that a one-page CV is provided for the lead applicant and Supervisor.
-This can be added using the template found in the appendices at the end of the proposal template.

-For each Collaborator, a signed letter of support should be included in the appendices, specifying support for the proposal and details of their specific contribution to the research.
+This can be added using the template found in the appendices at the end of the proposal template. - For each Collaborator, a signed letter of support should be included in the appendices, specifying support for the proposal and details of their specific contribution to the research. - Where collaborators are individuals with lived experience, please include a letter of support from them detailing: - Outline of the study and your role on this study - O What interests you to support this particular study? - O What is the expected commitment for you to support this study?

-2: Lay Summary of proposed study
+2. Lay Summary of proposed study